home-things/homebridge-gpio/README.md

 sudo dpkg -i wiringpi-2.46-1.deb
 ```
 3. Add rights to homebridge user if running homebridge as systemd service: `sudo usermod -a -G gpio homebridge`
-4. Install this plugin using: `npm install -g homebridge-gpio-device`
+4. Install this plugin using: `npm install -g homebridge-gpio-device-orpi`
 5. Update your configuration file.
 See bellow for a sample.

 # Wiring